gohils/zemr_notebook/README.txt

 ####  A complete example demonstrating a Feature Branch Flow is as follows.
 Assuming we have a repo setup with a main branch.

+The commands to discard all local changes in Git are: git reset –hard git clean -fxd

 git checkout main

 git checkout -b develop